-Market Forces is an affiliate project of Friends of the Earth Australia (ABN: 18 110 769 501).
+Market Forces is an affiliate member of Friends of the Earth Australia (ABN: 18 110 769 501).
 Our work exposes the institutions that are financing environmentally destructive projects and helps people around the world to hold these institutions accountable.
 We work with the community to prevent investment in projects that would harm the environment and drive global warming.

 In order to campaign effectively with you, our supporters, and on your behalf, we need to collect different types of information, including personal data.

 - We will only ever ask for what we really need to know.